Mmabore-Molaba/alx-low_level_programming/0x01-variables_if_else_while/README.md

 Script 1-Same as Script 0, with conditions on the task Script 2-Write a program that prints the alphabet in lowercase, followed by a new line- in putchar Script 3-Write a program that prints the alphabet in lowercase, and then in uppercase, followed by a new line.
+Script 4-Write a program that prints the alphabet in lowercase, followed by a new line.Print all the letters except q and e